 Another advantage, at least, as I see it, is that you’re headed in a direction.
 You have the hope it takes to win the lottery.
-Basically, any system that comes in your way deserves a shot.
+Basically, any system that comes your way deserves a shot.
 You never know what it takes to win the lottery, at least in your case.
-That’s why it’s better to try, than to live in suspicious, wondering if you ever could’ve won if you only gave it a shot.
+That’s why it’s better to try than to live in suspicion, wondering if you ever could’ve won if you only gave it a shot.

 The Flaws of the Martingale System

 Playing the lottery with the Martingale system costs a lot of money!
 In fact, if you were to start playing the lottery at this very moment, following the Martingale strategy, you will be definitely breaking the bank.
 In addition to this rather big requirement, Martingale calls for a different rule set.
 By this, I mean it does not target the specific needs a lottery player has.

 In all honesty, the flaws outweigh the advantages it has.
 You have to be a big-time lottery winner, who has already accumulated a big lottery budget.
 It’s necessary.
 If we lived in a perfect world, where the costs of playing the lottery were way lower than they’re now, then the Martingale would definitely sound like a good idea.